-Sophie is a junior, and this is her first year on the Gazette/GBT.org staff.
+Ashley is a senior, and this is her fourth year on the Gazette staff.

 Unique sports growing among student body

 Despite the usual league and school sports most athletes find themselves participating in, other athletes at GBHS discover an interest in the unique off-campus sports that are less common among students.